 In an interview with CIO, John Hoebler, managing director at a consulting firm, said some ERP systems fail because organizations never use the solutions' most advanced features.

-"This is shocking, considering the millions companies invest in [their ERP systems]," Hoebler told CIO.
-"Without knowing features, companies miss opportunities to automate business processes, complete functions faster and meet business objectives."
+"This is shocking, considering the millions of companies invest in [their ERP systems]," Hoebler told CIO.
+"Without knowing features, companies miss opportunities to automate business processes, complete functions faster, and meet business objectives."

 According to Kevin Herrig, president and CEO of an ERP software specialist, a lack of proper employee training is another reason behind failed ERP solutions.
 Herrig told CIO that if companies do not make training and communication priorities, businesses may own "a very expensive version of Excel."